Monday, December 26, 2016

 Enter: Donald Trump, an extreme manifestation of our collective neglected trauma screaming for attention, desperate for acceptance, yet perpetually rejected.
 It’s not on purpose.
 It’s too painful to engage with, so we distract ourselves to avoid the truth that has become patently obvious: America, the world, is sick, the severity of the condition represented by President-elect Trump.

-Whether you voted for him or not, his is the prevailing energy at the fore at this point in time.
+Whether you voted for him or not, his is the prevailing energy at this point in time.
 And everyone has a piece of it because nothing happens without the tacit/active approval of the people.
 At the extremes, which have become increasingly normalized, some of us hate along with Mr. Trump, and others just hate Mr. Trump.
-In the end, beneath the veneer, there is little difference between the two positions.
+In the end, there is little difference between the two positions beneath the veneer.

-…The result of this profound, historic imbalance between the masculine and the feminine is a fearful, abusive, violent, misogynistic, racist, pornographic culture that has relegated community, compassion and empathy to sideshow status, leaving in its wake a traumatized and confused culture that escapes and survives via its cornucopia of addictions that have become normalized. …
+…The result of this profound historical imbalance between the masculine and the feminine is a fearful, abusive, violent, misogynistic, racist, pornographic culture that has relegated community, compassion and empathy to sideshow status, leaving in its wake a traumatized and confused culture that escapes and survives via its cornucopia of addictions that have become normalized. …

 … let’s try sending the President-elect some good vibes.
 Throw him a bone.
 He needs it badly.
 So do we all.”

-In this last sentence shows me the author still blind by repressed emotions of the child he once was and still has the illusion that with good vibes, love and throw a full-blown psychopath a bone we can make things better.
-The only way we can prevent future damage is by preventing giving power to people that their souls have been murder in childhood in the first place because once they gain power, they don’t give it up without destroying themselves and many in the process.
+This last sentence shows me the author is still blinded by the repressed emotions of the child he once was and still has the illusion that with good vibes, love, and throwing a full-blown psychopath a bone, we can make things better.
+The only way we can prevent future damage is by preventing giving power to people whose souls have been murdered in childhood in the first place because once they gain power, they don’t give it up without destroying themselves and many in the process.

 Merry official Christmas